tombigel/svg-mesh/README.md

-# SVG Mesh
+# SVG Gradient Mesh

-A React library for creating interactive Voronoi gradient meshes using SVG, d3-delaunay, and CSS filters.
+A React library for gradient mesh emulation using SVG Voronoi surfaces and advanced SVG filters.
+Create smooth color transitions and artistic effects through interactive point manipulation, real-time mesh generation, and sophisticated blur and color transfer operations.

-## 🚀 Demo
+## Demo

 **Live Demo:** [https://tombigel.github.io/svg-mesh/](https://tombigel.github.io/svg-mesh/)

-## 📦 Installation
+## Installation

 This package is currently in development.
 To use it in your project: